-- The school will limit access to social networking sites, and consider how to educate pupils in their safe use e.g. use of passwords. - Pupils will be advised never to give out personal details of any kind which may identify them or their location. - Pupils and parents will be advised that the use of social network spaces outside school brings a range of dangers for primary aged pupils. - Pupils will be advised to use nicknames and avatars when using social networking sites.
+- As most social media applications and websites are for ages 13 years and upwards, the school will limit pupil access to these sites, and consider how to educate pupils in their safe use e.g. use of passwords. - Pupils will be advised never to give out personal details of any kind which may identify them or their location. - Pupils and parents will be advised that the use of social network spaces outside school brings a range of dangers for primary aged pupils. - Pupils will be advised to use nicknames and avatars when using social networking sites.